yoctoproject/poky/documentation/overview-manual/concepts.rst

 :term:`IMAGE_MANIFEST`
 variable for additional information.

-Optimizing processes that are run across the image include ``mklibs``, ``prelink``, and any other post-processing commands as defined by the :term:`ROOTFS_POSTPROCESS_COMMAND` variable.
-The ``mklibs`` process optimizes the size of the libraries, while the ``prelink`` process optimizes the dynamic linking of shared libraries to reduce start up time of executables.
+Optimizing processes that are run across the image include ``mklibs`` and any other post-processing commands as defined by the :term:`ROOTFS_POSTPROCESS_COMMAND` variable.
+The ``mklibs`` process optimizes the size of the libraries.

 After the root filesystem is built, processing begins on the image through the :ref:`ref-tasks-image`